ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

    or by simply clicking the "launch binder" badge within the README file displayed when accessing the URL in item 1.

+### 10. Academic Integrity

+All coursework that you will produce in this unit should be original work that is yours alone.
+Copying work or the re-use of any material without proper acknowledgement or attribution is considered plagiarism.
+At UCSD, plagiarism is not acceptable.

+Guidelines for giving proper acknowledgement or attribution to others work is provided below.

+**Group work**

+* If you worked in a group, you need to indicate all people involved in the group work and clearly state what your contributions were.
+* If you use material from another student, you need to indicate who the student was and detail exactly what material was re-used and state clearly any modifications you made to their work.

+**Online resources**

+* If you used a tutorial (i.e. followed it extensively) you must provide the URL (web address) of the original material and indicate that you used an online resource as part of your submitted work.
+You must indicate which parts of the tutorial you used.
+* If you used a script, or piece of computer code (e.g. taken from the tutorial, or a site such as StackOverflow) you must provide the URL of the original material.
+You must submit the original script / code in the form of an appendix with your submission.
+You must also indicate if you did, or did not, modify the original material.
+If you modified the original material, you must detail the modifications made.
+Care must be taken to ensure that the website and or authors copyright policy on the script / code is not violated.
+If in doubt please consult your instructor.

+### 11. Students with Disabilities

+Students requesting accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities (OSD) which is located in University Center 202 behind Center Hall.
+Students are required to present their AFA letters to faculty (please make arrangements to contact the instructor privately) and to the OSD Liaison in the department in advance so that accommodations may be arranged.
+Contact the OSD for further information [phone] 858-534-4382; [email] osd@ucsd.edu, [website] https://disabilities.ucsd.edu.

+### 12. Student Affairs

+Throughout your time at UC San Diego, you may experience a range of issues that can negatively impact your learning.
+These may include physical illness, housing or food insecurity, strained relationships, loss of motivation, depression, anxiety, high levels of stress, alcohol and drug problems, interpersonal or sexual violence, or grief.
+Such issues may lead to diminished academic performance and affect your ability to participate in day-to-day activities.
+If there are issues related to coursework that are a source of particular stress or challenge, you may speak with your instructor, so that they are able to support you.
+UC San Diego provides several resources available all enrolled students, including:

+* Counseling and Psychological Services: [phone] 858-534-3755, [website] https://caps.ucsd.edu
+* Student Health Service: [phone] 858-534-3300, [website] https://studenthealth.ucsd.edu
+* CARE at the Sexual Assault Resource Center: [phone] 858-534-5793, [website] https://care.ucsd.edu
+* The Hub Basic Needs Center: [phone] 858-246-2632, [website] https://basicneeds.ucsd.edu

+### 13. Copyright

+All course materials (class lectures and discussions) and the intellectual content of the course itself are protected by United States Federal Copyright Law, the California Civil Code.
+The UC Policy 102.23 expressly prohibits students (and all other persons) from recording lectures or discussions and from distributing or selling any course materials without the prior written permission of the instructor.
+Students are permitted to make notes solely for their own private educational use.
+Exceptions to accommodate students with disabilities may be granted with appropriate documentation.
+See https://policy.ucop.edu/doc/2710530/PACAOS-100.